Cross-Sectional Sector Momentum Rotation Strategy

 How We Exit a Position

-Rebalance Position held for the full month; closed at the close of the last trading day of the month
+Rebalance The position is held for the full month, and it is closed at the close of the last trading day of the month

 Stop-Loss Position closed early at the daily close on the day the 8% threshold is breached